 - Blended delivery – 5.5 hours (minimum) face to face course – with the addition of 2 hours self-paced learning to be completed prior to attending the face to face course.

-- Online delivery with face to face Practical assessment – self paced online learning with a scheduled 30 minutes face to face practical assessment.
+- Online delivery with face to face Practical assessment – self paced online learning with an approx. scheduled 30 minutes face to face practical assessment in the training room.